-Menses intensity and duration was expected to lower from this, but this may have not worked consistently.
+Menses intensity and duration is expected to lower from this.
 Bust increase is mostly expected to be temporary, however, see if hip size grows and stays by the end of this phase.
-There is likely little growth, with most being swelling for this phase.
-Breast swelling may actually be beneficial for hormone balance.
 The main purposes of this first tea are: to help prevent heavy and long duration menses, and to help lessen heavy hormone imbalances.
-If menses is light, and this tea stops causing hip gains that stay, teas for this phase can later be skipped.
+If menses is light, and this dose stops causing hip gains that stay, doses for this phase can later be skipped.

-A hops/barley drink may have worked here (with other needed herbs/seeds) for early menses and caused estrogenic signs, but it would have to be known that the proportion of barley is minimal.
-When too much sunflower or flax are used, the first tea of menses doesn't work.
-The effects that included a hops and barley drink were too strongly estrogenic, so this may be difficult to balance out for the rest of the phase.
-It's important that the tea used is in the small amounts of herbs and seeds suggested above.
-It's better to avoid a hops/barley drink here.
+When too much sunflower or flax are used, the first dose of menses doesn't work. so this may be difficult to balance out for the rest of the phase.
+It's important that the dose used is in small amounts of herbs and seeds suggested above.